-Noha El Mikawy also points to variety: 'In the MENA region, the philanthropy sector has become quite diverse,' and she echoes a point that sounds throughout the interviews, bearing out what Naila Farouky said above: 'Trend analysis of movers in MENA is not based on rigorous data nor on exact numbers of the volume of giving by type of mover.'
+Noha El-Mikawy (former regional director, Ford Foundation in MENA; newly appointed Dean of the School of Global Affairs and Public Policy (GAPP), American University in Cairo) also points to variety: 'In the MENA region, the philanthropy sector has become quite diverse,' and she echoes a point that sounds throughout the interviews, bearing out what Naila Farouky said above: 'Trend analysis of movers in MENA is not based on rigorous data nor on exact numbers of the volume of giving by type of mover.'

-An important development is signalled in the Gulf Corporation Council (GCC) countries by Sonia Ben Jaafar, CEO at Abdulla Al Ghurair Foundation for Education, where a greater selfconsciousness among philanthropists is emerging: 'a like-minded community driven by purposeful giving.
-The Giving in GCC report indicates that philanthropic giving exceeds \$200 billion annually."
+An important development is signalled in the Gulf Corporation Council (GCC) countries by Sonia Ben Jaafar, CEO at Abdulla Al Ghurair Foundation, where a greater self-consciousness among philanthropists is emerging: 'a likeminded community driven by purposeful giving.
+The Giving in GCC report indicates that philanthropic giving exceeds \$200 billion annually.'